 The ovulation test measures the concentration of the ovulation hormone LH (luteinizing hormone).

-24-36 hours before ovulation, the level of LH hormone increases significantly, and if you test with an ovulation test, your test will be positive when the hormone rises in connection with your ovulation.
+24-36 hours before ovulation, the LH hormone rises significantly, and if you test with an ovulation test, your ovulation test will turn positive when the hormone surges in relation to your ovulation.

-You can recognize a positive ovulation test when the test line is as dark or even darker than the control line.
+You can identify a positive ovulation test when the test line is as dark or even darker than the control line.

 It is recommended to start testing for ovulation 2-3 days before the expected ovulation.
-Ovulation generally occurs 14 days before the start of your menstruation.
-So, if your cycle is 28 days, you should start testing for ovulation on day 11 or 12 (day 1 being the first day of your last menstrual period).
+Ovulation typically occurs 14 days before your menstruation begins.
+So, if your cycle is 28 days, you should start testing for ovulation on day 11 or 12 (day 1 being the first day of your last menstruation).

-If you are unsure about the length of your cycle, it is recommended to start testing on day 10 or 11 of your cycle.
+If you are not yet aware of the length of your cycle, it is recommended to start testing on day 10 or 11 of your cycle.

-HCG starts to rise when the fertilized egg implants itself 5-10 days after fertilization by a sperm cell and begins to divide.
+hCG begins to rise when the fertilized egg has implanted itself 5-10 days after fertilization by a sperm cell and has started to divide.
 The level of the pregnancy hormone hCG then increases rapidly and doubles every three days during the first 12 weeks of pregnancy.

-Clinical tests have shown that 99% of all pregnant women can test positive on a regular pregnancy test on the day of expected menstruation.
+Clinical tests have shown that 99% of all pregnant women can test positive on a standard pregnancy test on the day of expected menstruation.

-The reliability of early and standard pregnancy tests is currently so high that it is extremely rare for a false positive result to occur.
-If your test is positive, meaning a colored line appears on the test line of the pregnancy test within the designated time frame, then you are pregnant.
+The reliability of early and standard pregnancy tests today is so high that it is extremely rare for a false positive result to occur.
+If your test is positive - meaning if a colored line appears on the test line of the pregnancy test within the specified time frame - then you are pregnant.

-However, some individuals may still experience menstruation on or a few days after their expected period, leading them to believe that the pregnancy test was a false positive.
-In most cases, this is due to a biochemical abortion, which occurs during weeks 3-5 of pregnancy.
-During this period, a pregnancy can only be detected through a pregnancy test or a blood test, and it would not be possible to visualize a fetus with a heartbeat on an ultrasound.
-Nonetheless, if a colored line appears within the specified time frame stated in the instructions, it indicates an elevated hCG level, meaning that you are or were pregnant.
+However, some individuals may still experience menstrual bleeding on or a few days after their expected period, leading them to think that the pregnancy test was a false positive.
+In most cases, this is due to a biochemical pregnancy loss, which occurs between weeks 3 and 5 of pregnancy.
+During this time, a pregnancy can only be detected through a pregnancy test or a blood test, and it would not be possible to visualize a fetus with a heartbeat on an ultrasound.
+Nevertheless, if a colored line appears within the specified time frame stated in the instructions, it indicates an elevated hCG level, which means that you are - or were - pregnant.

-Please note that there are medications available, such as Ovitrelle, that can cause hCG levels to rise without being pregnant.
+Please note that there are medications, such as Ovitrelle, that can increase hCG levels without being pregnant.